 The underlying theory is more or less the same, differences are the design of the predictor and the design of the cost function.

+Unsupervised Learning involves training a model on an unlabeled dataset, where the output is unknown.
+The goal is to identify patterns and relationships in the data.
+Examples of Unsupervised Learning include clustering similar products together or identifying topics in a large dataset of documents.
 Unsupervised learning typically is tasked with finding relationships within data.
-There are no training examples, the system is given a set data and tasked with finding patterns.
+There are no training examples, the system is given a set of data and tasked with finding patterns.
 A good example is identifying groups of friends in social network data.
 The algorithms used to do this are different from those used for supervised learning.

 Machine Learning is an incredibly powerful tool, it will help to solve some of the human most burning problems, as well as open up whole new opportunities.

 |Data Science from Scratch: First Principles with Python

 Data science libraries, frameworks, modules, and toolkits are great for doing data science, but they’re also a good way to dive into the discipline without actually understanding data science.
 In this book, you’ll learn how many of the most fundamental data science tools and algorithms work by implementing them from scratch.

 If you have an aptitude for mathematics and some programming skills, author Joel Grus will help you get comfortable with the math and statistics at the core of data science, and with hacking skills you need to get started as a data scientist.
 Today’s messy glut of data holds answers to questions no one’s even thought to ask.
 This book provides you with the know-how to dig those answers out.